ory/hydra/docs/docs/benchmark.md

 represent what performance you would get with a zero-overhead database implementation.

-We do not include benchmarks against databases (e.g. MySQL, PostgreSQL or CockroachDB) as the performance greatly differs between deployments (e.g. request latency, database configuration) and tweaking individual things may greatly improve performance.
+We do not include benchmarks against databases (e.g. MySQL, PostgreSQL, SQLite or CockroachDB) as the performance greatly differs between deployments (e.g. request latency, database configuration) and tweaking individual things may greatly improve performance.
 We believe, for that reason, that benchmark results